sidhant-sriv/visor/docs/llm-conversion.md

 - Converts low-level, code-like node labels in the generated Mermaid diagram into concise, human-readable language using an LLM.
 - Preserves the diagram’s control-flow structure, node IDs, and interactivity.
+- Preserves interactive edge highlighting by embedding and restoring metadata.

 ### When it runs

 1) Visor analyzes your current file/function to produce a Mermaid diagram (local, offline).
+2) You can toggle LLM mode on or off directly in the flowchart view.
-2) If LLM mode is enabled, Visor attempts to rewrite node labels via the configured provider.
+3) If LLM mode is enabled, Visor attempts to rewrite node labels via the configured provider.
-3) The result is cached using a strong content-based key, so repeated requests are fast and do not re-hit the LLM.
+4) The result is cached using a strong content-based key, so repeated requests are fast and do not re-hit the LLM.

 ---

 ## User workflow

-- Enable LLM label rewriting:
+- Enable LLM features:
+  - In the flowchart view, click the "Enable LLM" button.
-  - Command palette → “Visor: Enable LLM Labels” (`visor.llm.enableLabels`)
+  - *or* Command palette → “Visor: Enable LLM Labels” (`visor.llm.enableLabels`)
-  - Choose a provider (OpenAI, Gemini, Groq, or local Ollama)
-  - Provide API key if needed (stored securely in VS Code Secrets)
+  - The first time, you will choose a provider (OpenAI, Gemini, Groq, or local Ollama), provide an API key if needed (stored securely in VS Code Secrets), and pick a model.

-  - Pick a model (or enter a custom one)
+- Toggle LLM labels:
+  - In the flowchart view, click the "LLM" toggle button (🧠) to switch between original and rewritten labels.

 - Change model later:
   - Command palette → “Visor: Change LLM Model” (`visor.llm.changeModel`)